 Late 2016-early 2017 – Community leaders participate in de-escalation training.

 February 28, 2018 – Video shows APD officer beating Johnnie Rush for jaywalking.
-Video footage leaked that shows Officer Hickman beating a Johnnie Rush for jaywalking, trespassing.
+Video footage leaked that shows Officer Hickman beating Johnnie Rush for jaywalking, trespassing.

-April 12, 2018 – Sheriff Primary Forum – RJC co-hosted event to bring attention to the race and to center questions around Use of Force, de-escalation training and immigration issues.
+April 12, 2018 – Sheriff Primary Forum – RJC co-hosted event to bring attention to race and to center questions around Use of Force, de-escalation training and immigration issues.
 Over 150 people attended the forum held at Hill Street Baptist Church.
 The forum was live streamed and interpretation provided.

 November 2018 – Sheriff Quentin Miller elected – First African American Sheriff in Buncombe County

 January 2019 – Sheriff Miller meets with RJC